zio/zio/docs/services/blocking.md

 val program = ZIO.foreachPar((1 to 100).toArray)(t => blocking(blockingTask(t)))
 ```

-Also, we can directly imports a synchronous effect that does blocking IO into ZIO effect by using `effectBlocking`:
+Also, we can directly import a synchronous effect that does blocking IO into ZIO effect by using `effectBlocking`:

 ```scala mdoc:silent:nest
 def blockingTask(n: Int) = effectBlocking {